-The Granville 10 is one of the more minimal bags in our review.
-This isn't a bad thing, and is even a bonus for the right person, but it does limit your options when it comes to small loose items like cords, snacks, chapstick, and pens.
+The Granville is one of the more minimal bags in our review.
+This isn't a bad thing and is even a bonus for the right person, but it does limit your options when it comes to small loose items like cords, snacks, chapstick, and pens.
 Other than the main compartment, this bag only has a padded laptop sleeve and two zip pockets: a large mesh one on the front of the laptop sleeve and a smaller one with a key clip on the outside under the front flap.
-If you're not someone who carries tons of random miscellaneous objects, you will be fine, and even if you are, you could carry your own pouch for pens and pencils, etc.
+Unless you carry a ton of random miscellaneous objects, you will be fine, and even if you do, a supplemental accessory pouch will be all you need to stay organized.

 There's nothing ground-breaking here; the Granville does what it needs to do and nothing more.
 The padded sleeve carries a 13-inch laptop with ease, and the padded back panel on the outside made for body comfort helps protect your computer even more.
 The mesh pocket on the front of the laptop sleeve is large enough to hold a cord and/or mouse.
 All our belongings felt protected and secure, especially because they were housed in durable waterproof material.